Harness-Wealth/devops-exercise/README.md

 ## Requirements

 * Application should run as a Docker container
+* Application should be built as an image with installed dependencies
 * Application should be reachable via ip address
 * Use your choice of CI/CD solution or other tools to build
 * Use your choice of Free tier cloud infrastructure to run